-Table 3.4 Emission and Discharges from 132/33 KV Grid Substation
+Table 3.4 Emission and Discharges from m 132/33 KV Grid Substation

 Sl.
 No Description Quantity 1a.
-Waste Water (Construction) Peak generation of 2.5 KLD 1b.
+Waste Water Peak generation of 2.5 KLD (Construction) 1b.
 Waste Water (Operation) 6.7 KLD 2a.
-Solid Waste (Construction) The Municipal solid waste would be around 7.5 -12 kg per day.
-In addition construction waste would be generated.
+Solid Waste (Construction) The municipal solid waste would be around 7.5 -12 kg per day.
+In addition, construction waste would be generated.
 2b.
-Solid Waste (Operation) The municipal solid waste generated during the operational stage would be around 21 kg/day 3.
-Used Transformer Oil The waste transformer oil would be produced at an interval of 15 years.
-4. e-Waste The e-waste generated from the panels at the end of the life
+Solid Waste The municipal solid waste generated during the (Operation) operational stage would be around 21 kg/day 3.
+Used transformer oil The used transformer oil would be produced at an interval of 15 years.
+4. e-waste The e-waste generated from the panels at the end of the life

-4 ESIA METHODOLOGY
+4 METHODOLOGY OF ESIA

-A project level Environmental and Social Impact Assessment (ESIA) is method of systematic identification and evaluation of the potential impacts (effects) of a proposed substation relative to the physical, biological and socioeconomic components of the environment.
+A project level Environmental and Social Impact Assessment (ESIA) is a method of systematic identification and evaluation of the potential impacts (effects) of a proposed substation relative to the physical, biological and socioeconomic components of the environment.
 The ESIA study can be considered as an important project management tool that can assist in collecting and analyzing information on the environmental effects of a project and ultimately identify actions which can ensure that the projects benefits outweigh the impact on the bio-physical and social environment.
 The activities which have been undertaken in each of these steps/stages are presented in the subsection below.